fikayo-sanni/ductape-docs/docs/intro.md

 ---
 # What is Ductape?

-Ductape is a framework for defining backend logic—such as database operations, API calls, message queues, notifications, and jobs—as reusable, environment-agnostic components.
-Write your logic once, configure it for any environment, and run it anywhere—without rewriting for each provider or deployment.
+Ductape is a framework for defining backend logic such as database operations, API calls, message queues, notifications, and jobs as reusable, environment-agnostic components.
+Write your logic once, configure it for any environment, and run it anywhere without rewriting for each provider or deployment.

 ## Why Ductape?